 Subject code SCNB1025

 Credit Points 6

-Mode of Delivery Internal (on campus) or External (fully online)
+Mode of Delivery Face-to-face or fully online

 Subject type Core

 In this subject, students will evaluate theories and practice in screen media leadership and entrepreneurial behaviour.
 Specific leadership techniques and strategies, including workplace management and ethics, change management, and entrepreneurial, social and policy outcomes, will be explored with a view to achieving a deeper understanding of leadership styles, company practice, and ethical behaviour in the contemporary screen media landscape.
 Students will also develop a suite of skills that will enable them to improve decision-making, negotiation skills and creative team formation.